Photo: White Whale Records / Public domain via Creative Commons

 Our Top 10 Songs from The Turtles looks back at ten Turtles songs that define both their commercial success and deep artistic talents.
 The band released their first album in 1965, entitled It Ain’t Me, Babe.
 The Turtles followed up that album with the record You Baby.
-The following year, they would release one of the most popular albums of the 1960s with their grand Happy Together album, which featured their only number-one single, “Happy Together.”
+The following year, they released one of the most popular albums of the 1960s, Happy Together, which featured their only number-one single, “Happy Together.”

-The Turtles would only release two more studio albums entitled The Turtles Present the Battle of the Bands in 1968 and Turtle Soup in 1969 before breaking up.
-A few more albums would be released that featured outtakes, b sides, and unreleased songs that would be issued after the band broke up.
+The Turtles would release only two more studio albums, The Turtles Present the Battle of the Bands in 1968 and Turtle Soup in 1969, before breaking up.
+A few more albums would be released featuring outtakes, B-sides, and unreleased songs, issued after the band broke up.

-Two of the band’s members, Howard Kaylan and Mark Volman, would join Frank Zappa’s band The Mothers of Invention in 1970 under the names Phlorescent Leech & Eddie.
+Two of the band’s members, Howard Kaylan and the late Mark Volman, would join Frank Zappa’s band, The Mothers of Invention, in 1970 under the name Phlorescent Leech & Eddie.
 Over the years, the two would appear on ten Frank Zappa releases.
 They would have a very successful career together, releasing a long series of albums under the names Flo and Eddie.
 Howard and Mark would also become in-demand musicians for their superior vocal harmonies, recording background vocal parts for artists ranging from Alice Cooper to Bruce Springsteen.

 Our Top 10 Songs from the Turtles list looks at some of our favorite Turtles songs.
-We hope it serves as a great starting point for checking out the music released on the band’s five splendid rock and roll records from the 1960s.
+We hope it serves as a great starting point for checking out the band’s five splendid rock-and-roll records from the 1960s.

 # 10 – Let Me Be